discovery-unicamp/Minerva/.github/ISSUE_TEMPLATE/fix_request.md

 ---
-name: Bug report
+name: Fix Request
-about: Create a report to help us improve
+about: Create a request to fix a bug or issue with the code
-title: '[Bug]'
+title: '[Fix Request]'
 labels: bug
 assignees: ''

 ---

-**Describe the bug**
+**Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the what do you need to be fixed.

 **To Reproduce**
 Steps to reproduce the behavior: